bdastur/notes/aws/readme.md

 * Note that ST1 and SC1 cannot be used as Root volumes.
 * HDD, magnetic - standard can be used as Root volume.
-* Termination protection is turned off by default, you must trun it on.
+* Termination protection is turned off by default, you must turn it on.
 * Default action for the root EBS volume is to be deleted when the instances is terminated.